 Consider the end user when you write the objective.

 Write programs with fewer objectives than more.
-One or two objectives are plenty if they’re written correctly.
+One to three objectives are plenty if they’re written correctly.
 Remember, simple plans simply work better.
 Or if that doesn’t sell you, no one buys complexity.

 Sometimes (unfortunately) you won’t have all details to make an objective S.M.A.R.T.
 However, the one letter you should never do without is TIME.
 If you don’t put a time frame in the objective, when will people accomplish the goal?
 The answer: whenever they want.